INFORMATION AND INSTRUCTIONS

 - Grade updates for coursework in progress during the time of application

 All updates must be uploaded through the Secondary Application Portal by utilizing the following instructions:

 - Log into the Secondary Application Portal.

 - Click the Check Status/Next Steps menu option located on the right of the page.
 You will be taken to the Check Status Page.

 - Under the Update Materials section, please click the Document Uploads radial button.
 You will be taken to the Update Materials webpage.
 Please follow the instructions on the page to submit your updates.
 The Office does not accept books, tapes, or bulky objects.

 Interviews are held on Fridays and Saturdays from September through March, and require a full day's commitment on the part of the candidate.
 Applicants selected to receive an interview will be notified through e-mail.
 Details about the interview will be explained within the e-mail.

-Creighton hosts "open" interviews which allows evaluators to review each applicant's total file: AMCAS application, Supplemental application, letters of recommendation, etc.
+Creighton hosts "open" interviews which allows evaluators to review each applicant's total file: AMCAS, secondary application, letters of recommendation, etc.

 The Committee on Admissions notifies applicants by mail of their admissions decision.